Finding a Foothold in New York City

 I have also published six books with Ruth Gruber, the remarkable photojournalist, now 100 years old, who in May 2011 received the International Center of Photography’s Cornell Capa Infinity Award [Update: Ruth turned 102 on Sept, 30, 2013].
 Five of Gruber’s books, including AHEAD OF TIME: My Early Years as a Foreign Correspondent (also the title of a 2011 documentary on her), are now available as ebooks from Open Road Integrated Media.

 The list of titles I’ve published over the years reflects my deep personal interest in books about the media, from the print, online, and broadcast worlds.
 These include A DIARY OF THE CENTURY: Tales from America’s Greatest Diarist by Edward Robb Ellis (1995); THE WELL: A Story of Love, Death & Real Life in the Seminal Online Community by NY Times reporter Katie Hafner, originally a cover article in Wired magazine (2001); AHMAD’S WAR, AHMAD’S PEACE: Surviving Under Saddam, Dying in the New Iraq by Michael Goldfarb, longtime NPR correspondent (2004); and REGRET THE ERROR: How Media Mistakes Pollute the Press and Imperil Free Speech by Craig Silverman, founder of RegretTheError.com (2008); and THE DEEDS OF MY FATHERS: How My Grandfather and Father Built New York and Created the Tabloid World of Today–Generoso Pope, Sr., Power Broker of New York and Gene Pope, Jr., Publisher of the National Enquirer by Paul David Pope.

 As a native of the Great Lakes region, I also have a keen affinity for Canadian books and authors.
 I see the book world of the U.S.’s upper Midwest and Canada’s southern tier (and one might argue, the whole of the Pacific Northwest) as contiguous literary cultures.
 As an Ohio bookseller, I introduced thousands of U.S. readers to such Canadian authors as Robertson Davies, Margaret Atwood, Mordecai Richler, Margaret Laurence, Timothy Findley Farley Mowat, Pierre Berton, and the CBC broadcaster Patrick Watson.
-As an editor and publisher, I broadened that effort, publishing U.S. editions of books by Atwood, Richler, Mowat, Berton, and Dallaire, as well as Paul Quarrington, Antonine Maillet, Ken McGoogan, Julian Sher, William Marsden, Elaine Dewar, Bonnie Buxton, Howard Engel, Joan Barfoot, George Eliot Clarke, Steven Galloway, Joel Hynes, Paul Anderson, Sheila Munro, and Jan Lars Jensen, among others.
+As an editor and publisher, I broadened that effort, publishing U.S. editions of books by Atwood, Richler, Mowat, Berton, and Dallaire, as well as Paul Quarrington, Antonine Maillet, Ken McGoogan, Julian Sher, William Marsden, Elaine Dewar, Bonnie Buxton, Howard Engel, Joan Barfoot, George Eliot Clarke, Steven Galloway, Joel Hynes, Paul Anderson, Sheila Munro, Gwynne Dyer, and Jan Lars Jensen, among others.
 I have another blog, Honourary Canadian, and have written there about my affinity for Canadian culture, especially on a page called Why I Write This Blog.

-Nowadays, as an editor, author representative, and publishing consultant I am still shaped by the years I spent as a buyer and merchandiser for my bookstores.
+Working since 2009 as an independent editor, author representative, publishing consultant, and blogger I am still shaped by the years I spent as a buyer and merchandiser for my bookstores.
 The book market has become ever more competitive and crowded with hundreds of thousands of titles, and I have increasingly become devoted to publishing authors who have passed through a crucible of experience that leaves him or her uniquely qualified to tell the tale.
 I call these “imperative” books, ones that really matter in people’s lives.
-Meantime, I’m also exploring new publishing opportunities for narrative journalists in longform reporting, both as ebooks and print editions, inspired by emerging models like theatavist.net, byliner.com, and Kindle Singles.
+Meantime, I’m also exploring new publishing opportunities for narrative journalists in longform reporting, both as ebooks and print editions, inspired by emerging models like theatavist.net, longform.org, longread.com, and BuzzReads at Buzzfeed.com.

-Since 2009 I have operated Philip Turner Book Productions, an editorial services business in which I edit books, represent select projects to publishers, and consult with authors on their work.
+I operate Philip Turner Book Productions, an editorial services business in which I edit fiction and nonfiction manuscripts, represent select projects to publishers as agent, and consult with authors on their work.
 I also write and curate two blogs, The Great Gray Bridge and Honourary Canadian.
-I live and work in New York City with my wife, artist Kyle Gallup, and our teenage son Ewan, an actor and writer in high school.
+I live and work in New York City with my wife, artist Kyle Gallup, and our teenage son Ewan Munro, an actor, musician, and writer.
 I am an active participant in numerous literary and cultural organizations.
 A partial list of memberships, affiliations, and interests:

 • Chair, Membership Committee, Book Table, publishing industry monthly lunch club.